bobthechemist/feathercm/docs/source/introduction/classifications.rst

 More details to come.
 This section covers the concepts presented in Enke's article.
 [Enke1971]_  Learning objectives are:

 * Define data domains
-* Understand that a transducer convers data from a non-electrical to electrical domain (and vice versa)
+* Understand that a transducer converts data from a non-electrical to electrical domain (and vice versa)
 * Evaluate the argument that a scientific instrument performs (at least) two data domain conversions
 * Describe a scientific instrument in terms of a sequence of data domain conversions
 * Understand that a measurement involves both a difference detector and a reference standard quantity